 - Non-emergency medical transportation arrives when scheduled to transport the patient to their destination.

 - In situations where the patient’s destination is an assisted living or nursing home, the staff is prepared to accept the patient at the scheduled time, and support his or her reintegration into the facility.

 Delays in any step in this process can lead to patient and family frustrations.
-For patients discharged to an assisted living or nursing home environment, severe delays in a hospital discharge can result in missed medications and meals, which can exacerbate existing medical conditions.
+For patients discharged to an assisted living or nursing home environment, severe delays in a hospital discharge can result in missed medication and meals, which can exacerbate existing medical conditions.
 For these reasons, it is imperative that the discharge process occurs as planned.

-Non-Emergency Transportation, Follow-up Appointments, and Outpatient Care
+Non-Emergency Transportation, Follow-up Appointments, and Outpatient Care:

 The scheduling of follow-up physician appointments and outpatient services, such as physical therapy, are often including in the discharge planning process.
-For people who are wheel-chair bound, they will require a wheelchair transportation service to get them to their appointments.
+For people who are wheelchair-bound, they will require a wheelchair transportation service to get them to their appointments.
 This service must be reliable to assure that the patient does not miss needed medical treatment due to driver delays.

 MedSync Transportation & Services provides all levels of non-emergency medical transportation and wheelchair transportation to support the hospital and facility discharges, physician appointments, and outpatient medical services.
-We provide reliable, non-emergency transportation in the Ann Arbor, Metro Detroit and Ypsilanti service areas.
+We provide reliable, non-emergency transportation in the Ann Arbor, Metro Detroit, and Ypsilanti service areas.
 MedSync also provides extended transportation serves throughout Michigan and neighboring states upon request.